Editorial Standards

 Household Employment Taxes, Schedule H

-If you paid a household employee at least 2,700 in cash wages in 2024, you generally owe Social Security and Medicare and must file Schedule H. For 2025, that threshold increases to 2,800.
-Schedule H totals move to Schedule 2 Part II.
-The 2024 Schedule H instructions confirm the 2,700 threshold and reference the 2024 Social Security wage base of 168,600 used for household employers.
+If you paid a household employee at least 2,800 in cash wages in 2025, you generally owe Social Security and Medicare and must file Schedule H. The test is total cash wages to any one household worker, so it can reach occasional housekeepers, gardeners, drivers, and elder-care aides, not just a full-time nanny.
+The 2024 threshold was 2,700, so confirm which year you are filing before applying the test.
+Schedule H totals move to Schedule 2 Part II, and household employers use the 2025 Social Security wage base of 176,100.

 Retirement Plan and HSA Penalties, Form 5329

 Form 5329 covers early distribution penalties, excess contributions, missed required minimum distributions, and other plan‑related excise taxes.
 You compute the penalty on Form 5329, then include it in Schedule 2 Part II.
+Form 5329 is not always required, though; when the additional tax is already shown by a Form 1099-R code and you are not claiming an exception, you check the box on Schedule 2 line 8 instead of attaching the form.
 Keep records for exceptions, since they affect whether a penalty applies.

 What Changed Recently, So You Do Not Get Tripped Up

-- The NIIT and Additional Medicare thresholds did not change, confirm amounts against the current Form 8959 and 8960 instructions when you file.
+- The NIIT and Additional Medicare thresholds are not indexed and did not change, confirm amounts against the current Form 8959 and 8960 instructions when you file.

-Use current‑year PDFs or updated software for 2024 returns filed in 2025, especially for Schedule 2 line routing.
+Use current‑year PDFs or updated software for 2025 returns, especially for Schedule 2 line routing.
 It prevents needless notices and amended returns.

 Step‑by‑Step, Completing and Attaching Schedule 2